-The Company had an interest expense of 312,754 (2018 - 187,712).
-This represents the estimated fair value of interest on the gold prepayment liability that would be paid if the prepayment was a loan.
-The benefit is recorded on the statement of operations and is a non-cash transaction.
+The Company had an interest and finance expense of \$735,509 (2018 - \$299,819).
+This represents interest and finance expenses recorded on the Loan, interest recorded on lease agreements, and the estimated fair value of interest on the gold prepayment liability that would be paid if the prepayment was a loan.
+The increase was due to interest amounts recorded on the loan with Trafigura.